-Our church building is in use seven days of the week, by Burien Community Church, by also by Cristiana Confraternidad Ebenezer, our Spanish-speaking congregation, and by Seventh Day Independent Samoan Church.
+Our church building is in use seven days of the week, by Burien Community Church, and also by Cristiana Confraternidad Ebenezer, a Spanish-speaking congregation, and sister church in the Evergreen Association of American Baptist Churches.

 Our Young Adults ministry, "Good Neighbors" began a ministry with folks who are homeless in Burien and South King County by making "blessing bags" with socks, snacks, hats, gloves, gift cards and more for folks who are in need.
 We distributed them in January of 2016, and several times after, but rather than just handing out bags, we talked with folks and wanted them to know that we care about them and see them as our neighbors.
 We partnered in the past with the Nurture Foundation and help bake 20 pizzas two times a month to help feed homeless folks in Burien.